George Brown (missionary): Early life and education

-George Brown was born at Barnard Castle, Durham, England, the son of George Brown, barrister, and his wife Elizabeth, née Dixon, sister of the wife of Rev. Thomas Buddle, missionary in New Zealand.
-Brown was educated at a private school and on leaving, became an assistant in a doctors surgery, was afterwards with a chemist, and then in a draper's shop.
-Brown reacted to his stepmother's discipline and attempted to run away to sea.
+George Brown was born in Barnard Castle, County Durham, England, the son of George Brown, barrister, and his wife Elizabeth, née Dixon.
+Elizabeth's sister was married to Rev. Thomas Buddle, a missionary in New Zealand.
+Brown was educated at a private school and on leaving, became an assistant in a doctors surgery, for a chemist, and then in a draper's shop.
+Brown reacted badly to his stepmother's discipline and attempted to run away to sea.

 Seagoing life

 Brown, when 16 years old, sailed in a large East Indiaman chartered by the government as a troop-ship.
-After going to the Mediterranean it went to Quebec.
+After going to the Mediterranean, the ship went to Quebec.
 There Brown had an accident and broke his leg, fortunately in his case, as the vessel was lost with all hands on her next voyage.
 After a short stay in Canada, Brown returned to England but could not settle down.

 In March 1855 Brown migrated to New Zealand, among the other passengers being Bishop Selwyn and the Rev. J. C. Patteson, afterwards bishop of Melanesia.
 He joined Patteson's bible class, but "could not remember receiving any great spiritual benefit at that time".
-Landing at Auckland he went to Onehunga where he was kindly received by an uncle and aunt, the Rev. Thomas and Mrs Buddle.
+Landing at Auckland he went to Onehunga where he was kindly received by an uncle and aunt, the Rev. Thomas and Mrs. Buddle.